5 Common Plant Milk Additives And Why You Should Avoid Them

 How To Avoid Additives in Plant Milk?

 We’re glad you asked.
 It’s clear that alternatives to dairy milk are becoming increasingly popular.
 Whether it’s due to lactose intolerance, a dietary preference, environmental reasons or for animal welfare, consumers are stocking up on plant milks.
-But most brands out there include tons of unnecessary ingredients such as gums, oils, and added sugars.
+But most brands out there include tons of unnecessary ingredients such as gums, inflammatory seed oils, and added sugars.

 JOI Almond base with almonds